 The city isn’t the only place to pack your itinerary full of excitement.
 Australia’s outback has so much to see and do, you’ll want to stay a few extra days.

 If your image of the outback is limited to vast stretches of flat land and red dirt, you’re missing the best of this unique destination.
-The outback is a region that is as diverse as it is expansive, with stunning rock formations, refreshing waterholes, unforgettable events and a strong Aboriginal culture.
+The outback is a region that is as diverse as it is vast, with stunning rock formations, refreshing waterholes, unforgettable events and a strong Aboriginal culture.
 It’s a place to see impressive natural wonders while immersing yourself in the world’s oldest living culture.
 You can certainly come to relax and disconnect, but you can also fill your itinerary with exciting and memorable experiences that will stay with you forever.

 View Aboriginal rock art

 About a three-hour drive from Darwin, Kakadu National Park is world-renowned for its Aboriginal rock art.
 In fact, Kakadu is a dual-listed UNESCO World Heritage site for both its natural beauty and its cultural significance.
 Visit Ubirr, one of the park’s most famous rock art galleries, to marvel at an ancient painting of a Tasmanian tiger, which became extinct on the mainland about 3,000 years ago.
 You’ll also see early records of European visitors, including men smoking pipes.
 Delve even deeper into Aboriginal culture with Arnhemlander Cultural and Heritage Tours.
 On this full-day 4WD tour, you'll meet Aboriginal artists, watch women weave pandanus baskets, witness stunning billabongs and wildlife and explore rock art sites.

 Step into another world in The Pinnacles Desert